mongodb/mongo-java-driver-reactivestreams/docs/reference/content/index.md

 Welcome to the MongoDB Reactive Streams Java driver documentation hub.

-The Reactive Streams implementation is built upon the callback-based [`MongoDB Async Driver`]({{< asyncDriver >}}) and mirrors its API.
+The Reactive Streams Driver is the canonical asynchronous Java driver for MongoDB, providing asynchronous stream processing with back pressure in line with the [Reactive Streams](http://www.reactive-streams.org/) specification.
+The API mirrors the now-deprecated callback-based [MongoDB Async Driver]({{< asyncDriver >}}).
 For reference documentation please see the asynchronous driver documentation.

 Note that while the callback-based asynchronous driver is now deprecated, the MongoDB Reactive Streams Java driver will continue to be supported.
 Once the callback-based driver has been removed, the MongoDB Reactive Streams Java driver will be fully documented in its place

 ### Getting Started